pandoc-ext/cito/README.md

 information from citations and stores the information in the document's metadata.
 The extracted info is intended to be used in combination with other filters, templates, or custom writers.
-It is mandatory to run pandoc-citeproc *after* this filter if CiTO data is embedded in the document; otherwise pandoc-citeproc will interpret CiTO properties as part of the citation ID.
+It is mandatory to run citeproc *after* this filter if CiTO data is embedded in the document; otherwise citeproc will interpret CiTO properties as part of the citation ID.

 ## Using the Citation Typing Ontology